-On Valentine’s Day thoughts turn to love and it is a great time to show the people in your life how much you appreciate them.
-But we all know that it is important to show that love 365 days of the year.
-And thankfully there are lots of different ways to do that.
+On Valentine’s Day, thoughts turn to love, and it is a great time to show the people in your life how much you appreciate them.
+Of course, we all know that it is important to show that love 365 days of the year, and there are a lot of different ways to do that.

-In business we talk about showing love to our client, but how often do we think about how a travel agency’s owners and leaders show YOU how much they love you?
-At the heart of every travel agency –whether it is a brick-and-mortar agency, a host agency, or a franchise – is the travel advisor.
+We talk about showing love to clients in business, but how often do we think about how a travel agency’s owners and leaders show how much they love YOU?
+At the heart of every travel agency – whether it is a brick-and-mortar agency, a host agency, or a franchise – is the travel advisor.
 After all, the travel advisor is the one who serves the clients making the bookings that bring in the money!

-Inspired by the book, The 5 Love Languages by Gary Chapman, I came up with my own list of how travel agency owners and managers show their love (or lack of love) to travel agents – not just on Valentine’s Day, but every day of the year.
+Inspired by the book, The 5 Love Languages by Gary Chapman, I came up with my list of how travel agency owners and managers show their love (or lack of love) to travel agents – not just on Valentine’s Day, but every day of the year:

 - Travel opportunities.
 Let’s be honest – no one got into this business because they love the idea of marketing and accounting.
-It’s because they love to travel!
-And everyone wants to do that!
+It’s because they love to travel, and everyone wants to do that!
 Great travel agencies share those incredible travel opportunities throughout the organization.
-They don’t just use fams and other travel perks as rewards for top producers.
-Of course, in some agencies there so many people in the agency that you would be lucky to ever see a fam opportunity.
-Sure, top producers should have great travel opportunities, but so should up-and-coming agents.
-And those who are just getting started.
-In some agencies the travel opportunities never trickle down below the owners.
+They don’t just use FAMS and other travel perks as rewards for top producers.
+Of course, in some agencies, there are so many people in the agency that you would be lucky to ever see a FAM opportunity.
+Sure, top producers should have great travel opportunities, but so should up-and-coming agents, and those who are just getting started.
+In some agencies, the travel opportunities never trickle down below the owners.
 That is extremely short-sighted because these trips lead to sales.
-If they didn’t, vendors wouldn’t offer them!
+If they didn’t, partners wouldn’t offer them!

 - Great education.
 Knowledge is the heart of growing your business and being successful.
 Period.
-And it should not all be vendor education.
 Many agencies focus solely – or almost solely – on vendor education because vendors pay for it.
-Don’t get me wrong, vendor education is really important.
-You need updates from those travel partners you work with a lot, and to hear from those that you might not know about.
-But there are so many other topics you need education on: marketing, social media, finances – all topics related to the success of your business.
+Don’t get me wrong, vendor education is very important, it should not all be vendor education.
+You need updates from those travel partners you work with a lot and hear from those you might not know about.
+But there are so many other topics you need education on, marketing, social media, finances – all topics related to the success of your business.

 - There is so much to be said for being part of an organization with a positive culture.
 A place where colleagues are supportive of each other.
 A place where ideas and information are exchanged, not hoarded out of fear of competition.
 Great leaders build communities like that.
 Leaders who try to lead from a place of fear or information hoarding are never successful.
-They might achieve a few things in the short-term, but they will never build a great organization that can soar.
-The best agencies educate, challenge, and inspire you on a regular basis.
+They might achieve a few things in the short term, but they will never build a great organization that can soar.
+The best agencies educate, challenge, and inspire you regularly.
 You can feel the love from the community – even if you are all spread across the country and don’t see one another regularly.

 So, how does your agency measure up?
 Whether you are an employee in a brick-and-mortar agency or part of a host agency, how are they showing you the love?
-If you have agents working with you or for you, how are you doing showing them how much you appreciate them?
+If you have agents working with you or for you, how are you showing you appreciate them?
 It’s never too late to course-correct!
-But just like with romantic relationships, you can’t just buy candy and flowers on Valentine’s Day and then withhold love the other 364 days of the year!
+Just like with romantic relationships, you can’t buy candy and flowers just on Valentine’s Day and then withhold love the other 364 days of the year!